MasterAI-Inc/libauto/README.md

 time.sleep(1.0)
 ```

 **Important Note:** The call to `set_throttle()` is asynchronous; that is, the function returns immediately, very likely _before_ the car's speed actually changes!
 Furthermore, the call only "lasts" for 1 second, then the car will revert back to a throttle of zero.
-As a result you must call `set_throttle()` in a loop to keep it "active".
+As a result you must call `set_throttle()` in a loop to keep it active.
 (This is a safety feature, allowing the car to automatically **STOP** if your program crashes or if the Pi loses communication with the microcontroller.)

 ### Plot frames in Jupyter